Coastal Regional Sediment Management Plans

 - San Diego County (7.4MB) - San Diego Association of Governments (SANDAG) completed their Plan, covering Oceanside south to the Mexico border, in April 2009

-- Orange County - The County of Orange, Parks Department is currently preparing their Plan, covering the littoral cells within Orange County
+- Orange County (11MB) - The County of Orange, Parks Department completed their Plan, covering the littoral cells within Orange County, in June 2013

 - San Francisco Littoral Cell - CSMW has facilitated a Coordination Network of jurisdictions to address implementation, and is working to address public comments on this Plan, which extends from the Golden Gate Bridge to Pacifica